LorenzoAmbrosini/ADO/README.md

 ![alt text](https://github.com/drawwithcode/2018-group-work-group-08/blob/master/imgr/logo.PNG)
 ###### Our project perfectly works on Google Chrome.
-It is not working well on all browers due to problems with API
+It seems like it's not working well on all browers due to problems with API, hope it will work also on other browsers in future.

 # Team members
 **Lorenzo Ambrosini** : lorenzo.ambrosini@mail.polimi.it,